Refers to a spectrum selective antispasmodic.

 Doltrix (lysine hydrochloride) 15% is found in foods such as lentils, red meat, pork, poultry, cod, sardines, walnuts, eggs, soybeans, brewer’s yeast, and dairy products.

 Other uses for Doltrix (lysine hydrochloride) 15% include treating metabolic acidosis, improving athletic performance, and helping the body absorb calcium supplements.
-Not all uses for Doltrix have been approved by the FDA.
+Not all services for Doltrix have been approved by the FDA.
 Doltrix should not be used in place of the medicines prescribed for you by your doctor.

 Total parenteral nutrition (central infusion)